matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```

 So clj-xchart wraps a Java library called xchart, and it makes it
-Clojurish, by which I mean it turns all of the interactions with
+Clojure-ish, by which I mean it turns all of the interactions with
 charts into generic data.
 Which is a beautiful thing.
 This is why I
 picked this library.
 There are dozens of Java charting libraries, and
 Clojure wrappers for each.

 But this one had a particularly clean: "I solved a problem with this
 library."
-Which is: I went from an imperative thing to: you make a
+Which is: I went from an imperative thing, to: you make a
 single call with data and make stuff.

 So that is great.
 Imagine that I have to be a programmer who is going